 RSV is very contagious, especially during the week or so that someone is showing symptoms.
 And it’s possible for some people to remain contagious for up to four weeks.

-But if a child or adult has been fever-free for at least 24 hours without the help of fever-reducing medications like ibuprofen and acetaminophen, and if overall symptoms have improved, it’s okay to return to regular activities, including going back to daycare, school or work.
+But if you’ve been fever-free for at least 24 hours without the help of fever-reducing medications like ibuprofen and acetaminophen, and if your overall symptoms have improved, it’s okay to return to regular activities – including going back to school or work.
 Wearing a mask for a few days to a week after returning can help prevent transmitting it to others.

 Symptoms of RSV typically last less than a week, and most people are fully recovered within 1-2 weeks.
 However, those with more serious cases can take longer to recover and may require clinical treatment or hospitalization for trouble breathing or dehydration.